Native Milkweed: A Beginner’s Guide

 Highlights

 There are 100+ species of milkweed native to North America, offering different types for every region.
 Native milkweeds like sun or part sun, and different species offer flowers from pink to orange and a variety of heights.
-Let’s all plant milkweed, ASAP.
+Scroll on to meet 5+ native species of milkweed for North American gardens.

 Monarch *caterpillars* ONLY eat milkweed